kristopolous/DRR/indycast.net/about.md

             For instance, to start the stream from 5 minutes ago, you can do "-5"

-These can be queried using a server query tool, located in `tools/server_query.py`.
+These endpoints can be conveniently queried in bulk using a server query tool, located in `tools/server_query.py`.
 It can query any endpoint on any number of stations and parse JSON if desired.
 For instance, if I wanted to see how much disk space kpcc is using I can do the following:

     $ tools/server_query.py -k disk -c kpcc